srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     Get-AzResourceGroup | Format-Table
     ```

 1. Create a virtual machine.
-When prompted provide the username (**azureuser**) and the password (**Pa$$w0rd1234**) that will be configured as the local Administrator account on that virtual machines.
+When prompted provide the username as **azureuser** and the password: **Pa$$w0rd1234**. <br>This will be configured as the local Administrator account on that virtual machines.
 Ensure that you include the tick (`) characters at the end of each line except for the last one (there should not be any tick characters if you type entire command on a single line).

    **Note**: In the below code, replace the Resource group name as **myRGPS-<inject key="DeploymentID" enableCopy="false"/>**